-This article will demonstrate the fundamentals of sand casting methods.
-In addition, it will also highlight the famous sands used in this method.
-Besides, it will also teach us how to choose the best sand for casting.
+This article will demonstrate the fundamentals of sand-casting methods and each step of the sand casting process.
+It will also highlight the famous sands used in this method and how to distinguish the best sand for casting.
 So, take your time and read the following passages carefully.
 We hope this article will be the best guide for sand casting.

 What Is Sand Casting?

-Sand casting is one of the oldest types of metal casting and is popular in every country.
+Sand casting, recognized as one of the most ancient metal casting methods, is widely employed across industries due to its adaptability and cost-effectiveness.
 Sand casting is a metal casting process that utilizes a non-reusable sand mold to form different shapes of metal products.
 It is the easiest metal casting method.
 However, every foundry must deal with more precautionary and quality control steps.
 This metal casting method works with all types of metals and creates metal products from ounces to tonnes of weight.

 Tooling for sand casting is simple.
-It is possible to create sand molds with fine exterior detail and interior core of any shape.
+It is possible to create sand molds with fine exterior detail and interior cores of any shape.
 However, complex bodies would be difficult to process with sand casting.
+Other casting methods like investment casting method could be considered.

-However, the sand casting method is prevalent in every industry related to metal products.
-Where there need metal parts and equipment, sand casting is there.
 Although based on different complexity, the type of metal casting may vary.
-The popular industries it serves are medical, agricultural, automotive, defense and weapons, marine, mining, power plants, etc.
+The popular industries it serves are medical, agricultural, automotive, defense, marine, mining, power plants, etc.

 Sand casting is the most used metal casting method in every industry, as we have already known it.
 Because of its wide range of benefits, this method is prevalent in every sector where metal is concerned.
 Sand casting provides the following advantages over other metal casting methods.